National Anthem of Colombia: Composition

 For the composition of the anthem, Síndici retired to his Hacienda "El Prado" ("The Meadow") in Nilo, Cundinamarca, carrying a Dolt Graziano Tubi harmonium.
-The original score in the key of E-flat major and four-beat measure (tempo di marcia) currently rests in a room in the National Museum of Colombia.
-The pre-premiere of the melody would take place under a tamarind tree in the main park of the Cundinamarca municipality on 24 July 1887, after Sunday mass.
+The original score in the key of E-flat major and four-beat measure (tempo di marcia) is currently kept in the National Museum of Colombia.
+The pre-premiere of the melody took place under a tamarind tree in the main park of the Cundinamarca municipality on 24 July 1887, after Sunday mass.

 The national anthem was premiered on 11 November 1887 during the celebration of the independence of Cartagena with a choir of children from three primary schools, students of Síndici.
 This first interpretation of the anthem was performed at the Teatro de Variedades (Theatre of Varieties) of the public school of Santa Clara, which was located in the current carrera octava (Eighth Avenue), on the site of the Church of Santa Clara, adjacent to the Convent and to the Astronomical Observatory, in the jurisdiction of the Bogotá Cathedral neighbourhood.
 Included within the programme of celebrations of that date was the laying of the first stone of the Municipal Theatre of Bogotá in this same place; the theatre was inaugurated in 1890 and operated there until its demolition and transfer to the Jorge Eliécer Gaitán Theater in 1952.

-President Rafael Núñez learnt of the impact of the melody and invited Oreste Síndici to present it officially.
+President Núñez learnt of the impact of the melody and invited Oreste Síndici to present it officially.
 To that end, Minister of Government Felipe Fermín Paul was commissioned to organise a presentation of the anthem on 6 December of the same year at 9 p.m. in the grade room of the Palacio de San Carlos, currently located in the Museum of Colonial Art.
 The anthem was sung by a choir of 25 voices in the presence of the main civil, ecclesiastical and military authorities of the country.
 In the invitation to the event, the song was already announced as the "National Anthem".